Frequently Asked Questions

 Directors share a common aim: to ensure the owners get the best value for money and the best-in-market service from their chosen managing agent.

-A good managing agent (the company managing the building) will challenge any director who is not seen to be fulfilling their fiduciary duty or is generally disruptive to the smooth running of the Board.
+A good managing agent will challenge any director who is not seen to be fulfilling their fiduciary duty or is generally disruptive to the smooth running of the Board.

-Can you clarify how the RTM Board will collaborate with the managing agent?
+How the RTM Board work with the managing agent?

 What is the structure of the RTM Board?
 How are decisions made?
 Is a quorum required to ensure decisions are made fairly and with sufficient consideration?

-Each RTM Board Director has one vote, and any Director can call a board meeting by giving notice of not less than seven days.
-Meetings do require a minimum quorum of two Directors.
+Each RTM director has one vote, and any director can call a board meeting by giving notice of not less than seven days.
+Meetings do require a minimum quorum of two directors.
 A proper record of decisions made should be kept.

 Is there a requirement to hold meetings regularly, document or otherwise take notes, etc.?